mirca/astropy/docs/units/equivalencies.rst

     ...
   UnitConversionError: 'cycle2 kg m2 / s2' and 'J' (energy) are not convertible

-But when passing we pass the proper conversion function, :func:`~astropy.units.equivalencies.dimensionless_angles`, it works.
+But when passing the proper conversion function, :func:`~astropy.units.equivalencies.dimensionless_angles`, it works.

   >>> u.deg.to('', equivalencies=u.dimensionless_angles())  # doctest: +FLOAT_CMP